boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/column-chart.md

 A single value is stored in this type of parameter.

-1. Create a dashboard parameter in number type like below.
+1. Create a dashboard parameter in the number type as shown below.

 ![Axis Range Settings Output](/static/assets/visualizing-data/visualization-widgets/images/column-chart/parameter.png)

 Click the axis range settings dialog and enter `@` in the textbox.
-Select the parameter value(Numeric parameter values only allowed in the **minimum**, **maximum and interval**).
+Select the parameter value (Numeric parameter values are only allowed in the **minimum**, **maximum**, and **interval**).

 ![Axis Range Settings Output](/static/assets/visualizing-data/visualization-widgets/images/column-chart/minparam.png)

-Now the parameter value is reflected in the chart axis.
+Now, the parameter value is reflected on the chart axis.

 ![Axis Range Settings Output](/static/assets/visualizing-data/visualization-widgets/images/column-chart/columnmin.png)

 ### Range Parameter Value:

-If you wish to set the same ranges in multiple cases, create the range type parameter value.
-This type of parameter has the start and end values.
+If you want to set the same ranges in multiple cases, create the parameter value of type range.
+This type of parameter includes the start and end values.

-1. Create a parameter in range type.
+1. Create a parameter of the range type.

 ![Axis Range Settings Output](/static/assets/visualizing-data/visualization-widgets/images/column-chart/rangeparameter.png)

-2. Click the axis range settings dialog and enter `@` in any textbox(**minimum**, **maximum**, and **interval**).
+2. Click the axis range settings dialog and enter `@` in any textbox (**minimum**, **maximum**, and **interval**).
 The range parameter is split into start and end parameters.
-First textbox value is stored in the start parameter, and the second textbox value is stored in the end parameter.
-Select the parameter value (Number type parameter values only allowed).
+The value from the first textbox is stored in the start parameter, and the value from the second textbox is stored in the end parameter.
+Select the parameter value (only number type parameter values allowed).

 ![Axis Range Settings Output](/static/assets/visualizing-data/visualization-widgets/images/column-chart/rangeaxis.png)